-The Real Property Tax Law includes a provision to enable senior citizens to ask the Commissioner of Taxation and Finance for permission to file late Enhanced STAR applications and late Enhanced STAR renewals.
+The Real Property Tax Law includes a provision to enable senior citizens to ask the Commissioner of Taxation and Finance for permission to file late Enhanced STAR exemption applications and late Enhanced STAR exemption renewals.
 The deadline to request the extension and apply for Enhanced STAR is the last day for paying school taxes without incurring interest or penalty.
-The property owner must have a good cause for not filing the application by taxable status date.

 - an explanation of why the filing deadline was missed,